DillonJHaller/cmse802_project/src/HLS_Processing/README.md

 <h3> HLS Processing </h3>

-This folder is for scripts used to process the raw HLS data into something more useable in machine learning.
-Right now, I have it very barebones.
-Usually these data are processed into indices etc. for use in real remote sensing projects.
-I guess that's "feature engineering"
+This folder contains scripts used to process the Harmonized Landsat Sentinel-2 data. `main.py` runs the workflow for my directory setup. `hls_tools.py` contains functions.

+There are these functions :
+'''
+Will add descriptions as HLS processing gets more complete
+'''

 Currently there is a step (mosaicking the datasets) which is skipped in this folder.
+I did it manually at first.
 It will be done later.